jup-ag/rfq-webhook-toolkit/README.md

 1. When creating a quote, we set transaction expiry to **55 seconds** from creation time
 2. On the frontend:
-   - If remaining time before expiry is less than **40 seconds** when user needs to sign, we will automatically requote
+   - If remaining time before expiry is less than **40 seconds** when user needs to sign, we will automatically re-quote
-   - The frontend will also do a requote every **15s**
+   - The frontend will also do a re-quote every **15s**
 3. On the backend:
    - If remaining time before expiry is less than **25 seconds** when our /swap endpoint receives the request, we will reject the swap before forwarding to market makers